Quantum Field Measurements in the Fewster-Verch Framework: Implementation of Gaussian measurements within the FV framework

 Next, let us take the limit $\lambda \to 0$ on \eqref{eq:step1}.
-For this note that the integrand in \eqref{eq:step1} is majorized by $e^{-\frac{\epsilon^2 z^2}{2}}$ uniformly in $\lambda$.
-Thus, by dominated convergence, we can take the limit inside the integral and obtain:
+For this note that the integrand in \eqref{eq:step1} is majorized by $e^{-\frac{\varepsilon^2 z^2}{2}}$ uniformly in $\lambda$.
+Thus, by dominated convergence for Bochner integrals \cite[Thm.~3]{DU77}, we can take the limit inside the integral and since $\sigma$ is quasi-free (thus regular, confer Appendix~\ref{app:aqft}) also inside $\sigma$.
+We obtain:

 with $p$ defined as in (\ref{def_p}).